mickmacmo/mickmacmo/README.md

 - 👋 Mikc McCluney
-Welcome to the preview....
+A profile preview file for all that fun

-- 👀 Interested in security labs and integrations
+Likes ....security labs and integrations
-- 🌱 I’m currently learning ... python, lambda, other things
+Learning ... to code again ....python, lambda, other things